Point Fire (Idaho) – July 28, 1995

-On July 28, 1995, dry thunderstorms move into southwestern Idaho sparking dozens of wildfires.
-At 1829, a fire is reported about 16 miles southwest of Boise.
-BLM and Kuna Rural Fire District (RFD) resources are dispatched to the fire.
-As resources arrive on scene, the fire is 60-65 acres actively burning in mature sagebrush and dense cheatgrass with moderate rates of spread.
-West winds 4 to 6 mph fan 3-5 foot flame lengths along the flanks.
-The IC (BLM) instructs the BLM engines to split up and directly attack the flanks with the Kuna engines following behind the BLM engines.
-Kuna Command instructs the two Kuna engines to stay together and follow the BLM engines to compensate for less experienced firefighters occupying engine 620.
+On July 28, 1995, dry thunderstorms moved into southwestern Idaho and sparked dozens of wildfires.
+At 1829, a fire was reported about 16 miles southwest of Boise.
+BLM and Kuna Rural Fire District (RFD) resources were dispatched to the fire.
+As they arrived on scene, the fire was 60 to 65 acres, actively burning in mature sagebrush and dense cheatgrass with moderate rates of spread.
+West winds 4 to 6 mph fanned 3- to 5-foot flame lengths along the flanks.
+The IC (BLM) instructed the BLM engines to split up and directly attack the flanks with Kuna engines 620 and 622 following behind them.
+Kuna Command instructed the two Kuna engines to stay together and follow the BLM engines to compensate for less experienced firefighters occupying engine 620.
 By 2010, it is reported that engines on both flanks had met and the spread of the fire had been stopped at 120 acres.

-At 2022, a Red Flag warning for dry lightning and locally strong winds is issued by the National Weather Service predicting wind gusts of up to 50 mph from a thunderstorm that was moving toward the fire.
+At 2022, the National Weather Service issued a Red Flag warning for dry lightning and locally strong winds, predicting gusts of up to 50 mph from a thunderstorm moving toward the fire.
 Engines along the northern perimeter of the fire are alerted via BLM Dispatch on a BLM radio channel.

-Kuna RFD engines 620 and 622 continue to mop-up along the northern flank passing multiple federal fire resources and end up at a fence on the southeast corner of the fire line where they are given instructions to turn around and work back around the perimeter.
-The Kuna RFD engines work in tandem until Kuna 622 runs out of water.
-Kuna 620 takes the lead and continues using its remaining water.
-Using the radio in a nearby BLM engine, Kuna 622 contacts the IC and is instructed to refill and standby due to predicted high winds.
-Kuna 622 leaves the fireline to refill.
+Kuna engines 620 and 622 continued to mop-up along the northern flank, passing multiple federal fire resources and ending at a fence on the southeast corner of the fireline where they were given instructions to turn around and work back around the perimeter.
+The two worked in tandem until Kuna 622 ran out of water.
+Kuna 620 took the lead and continued using its remaining water.
+Using the radio in a nearby BLM engine, Kuna 622 contacted the IC who instructed them refill and standby due to the predicted high winds.

-While Kuna 622 is enroute to refill, Kuna 620 contacts them with a report that their vehicle is overheating.
+While Kuna 622 was en route to refill, Kuna 620 contacted them with a report that their vehicle was overheating.
 They are instructed to clean the radiator screen.
-Soon after, and for unknown reasons, Kuna 620 turns north on a two track road and then north-northeast driving cross-country through unburned heavy sagebrush.
-At this point, the vehicle becomes disabled.
+Soon after, and for unknown reasons, Kuna 620 turned north on a two-track road then north-northeast, driving cross-country through unburned heavy sagebrush.
+At this point, Kuna 620 became disabled.

-At about 2046, the fire escapes the northern perimeter at several locations, fanned by strong south winds from the thunderstorm.
-Several fire personnel immediately drive north to assess fire behavior.
-They see that the fire is burning intensely with flame lengths over 20 feet long, and estimate the rate of spread to be about 560 ft./min.
-They see a stationary engine in the path of the oncoming flame front and make repeated attempts to contact the engine on the BLM tactical channel, but receive no response.
-They do not know if the engine is occupied.
+At about 2046, the fire escaped the northern perimeter at several locations, fanned by strong south winds from the thunderstorm.
+Several fire personnel immediately drove north to assess fire behavior.
+They saw that the fire was burning intensely with flame lengths over 20 feet and an estimated rate of spread of 560 feet/minute.
+They see a stationary engine in the path of the oncoming flame front and made repeated attempts to contact the engine on the BLM tactical channel but received no response.
+They did not know whether the engine was occupied.